You can discover and automate privilege management based on policies.

 Once the setup is complete, the system will reach out to AWS and create the instance.

 Note: In AWS can will be able to see the pending status under Instances.
 It will take a few minutes to create, spin up, and deploy the instance.
 During this process, the system reaches out to AWS, downloads the installer, install the software and any required dependencies, reboots, etc.

-To see the connector mappings, navigate to Settings > Resources > System Connector Mappings.
+To see the connector mappings, navigate to Settings > Resources > Resource Connector Mappings.